AbdallahMekky/AbdallahMekky/README.md

-Abdallah Mekky is on a journey to inspire through fitness, languages, and a love for life, spreading happiness, joy, and positivity along the way.
+Abdallah Mekky is on a journey to become a Certified Fitness Trainer, inspiring strength, joy, happiness, and positivity through fitness and a love for life.